nautilus-os/NautilusOS/README.md

 ## 🧠 try it

-Open the HTML file in your browser.
+Open the NautilusOS-OneFile/index.html file in your browser.
 That’s it.

 ---